projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

 .. _using_partition_mode_on_nuc:

-Getting Started Guide for ACRN logical partition mode
+Getting Started Guide for ACRN Logical Partition Mode
 #####################################################

 The ACRN hypervisor supports a logical partition scenario in which the User